kbarn411/BayesTox21/README.md

 ## Bayesian Belief Networks for predicting toxicity

-This notebooks contains small project about using BBN for multi-output classification task performed on Tox21 dataset.
+This notebooks contains small research project about using BBN for multi-output classification task performed on Tox21 dataset.

 ### Summary